Williamg24/BallonsTD/README.md

 5/25
 William Guo: Complete selecting button method in sidebar.
 Created delete tower using backspace and refunds money, number of towers that can be placed limited based on current money.

+5/26
+William Guo: Started inserting images for different bloons based on it's type, can be displayed on map, working of switching between images.